 What is the most important information I should know about ciprofloxacin?

 Ciprofloxacin, a fluoroquinolone antibacterial medicine, can cause serious side effects.
 Some of these serious side effects could result in death.

 If you get any of the following serious side effects while you take ciprofloxacin, get medical help right away.
 Talk with your healthcare provider about whether you should continue to take ciprofloxacin.

 1. Tendon rupture or swelling of the tendon (tendinitis).

 - Tendon problems can happen in people of all ages who take ciprofloxacin.

 Tendons are tough cords of tissue that connect muscles to bones.

 - tears and inflammation of tendons including the back of the ankle (Achilles), shoulder, hand, or other tendon sites.

-- The risk of getting tendon problems while you take Ciprofloxacin Tablets is higher if you:
+- The risk of getting tendon problems while you take ciprofloxacin is higher if you:

 - are over 60 years of age